TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/stamina_and_injuries.md

 **Injuries** are lasting consequences from risks that characters have undertaken.
 Injuries range from sprains and bad bruising to broken bones and horrific burns.

 Whenever a character suffers an injury, they write it down on their character sheet.
-A character can suffer <!-- 3 + will/5? --> injuries at most.
+A character can initially suffer 3 injuries-- the first one mild, the second one moderate, and the third one severe.
 Once they have suffered all possible injuries, the next injury they take will prove life threatening.

 <!-- Whenever a character attempts to do something  pertaining to an injury, they must spend a die on that injury. -->